 TRIP DAY 1

 On this trip we visit the little known singletrack trails of the Abajo Mountains, south of Moab, Utah.
-These high alpine mountains, known locally as "the Blues", are surrounded by the beautiful deserts of Canyonlands National Park.
+These high alpine mountains, known locally as “the Blues”, are surrounded by the beautiful deserts of Canyonlands National Park.
 While the total mileage we ride is relatively low, the technical singletrack both climbing and descending at high altitude make for a challenging trip.
 We begin our trip with a shuttle up to North Creek Pass.
 From here we descend into Indian Creek Valley on our way to the Shay Ridge Trail.
 This trail takes us to over 10,000 feet just below Bob Park Peak.
-The trail turns into an ATV track and makes for a smooth and flowing descent all the way to our camp at Aspen Flats.
-TOTAL MILEAGE - 11 miles ELEVATION GAIN - 1,500 ft
+The trail turns into an ATV track and gives us a smooth and flowing descent all the way to our camp at Aspen Flats.

 TRIP DAY 2

-Today we will ride a loop from Aspen Flats to Red Ledges.
-Many Moab locals call this ride one of their favorite singletracks in our area.
+oday we will ride a loop from Aspen Flats to Red Ledges.
 This is a classic western ride with smooth sections of trail interspersed with technical challenges.
 We begin by contouring along the mountain through stands of Quaking Aspens.
 We drop into an alpine meadow before crossing the creek to join the Red Ledges Trail.
 There are a few sections where only the strongest riders can keep their traction, but of course a short hike-a-bike allows one to better appreciate the incredible views.
-We will cross the headwaters of Indian Creek and our singletrack descent down the valley rolls in and out of Indian Creek's tributaries.
-At the end of the trail we'll pick up the dirt road for our final climb to our camp at Foy Lake.
-We'll spend two nights here tucked in an aspen grove.
-TOTAL MILEAGE - 19 miles ELEVATION GAIN - 2,000 ft
+We will cross the headwaters of Indian Creek and descend down the valley while rolling through Indian Creek’s tributaries.
+At the end of the trail we’ll pick up the dirt road for our final climb to our camp at Foy Lake.
+We’ll spend two nights here tucked in an aspen grove.
+TOTAL MILEAGE: 19 miles

 TRIP DAY 3

 Today we head out from Foy Lake to the Spring Creek Trailhead.
 Our views today include many examples of the dramatic interface between the mountains and the desert.
-After a few miles on the road we begin a singletrack climb which takes us to the Robertson's Pasture Trail.
+After a few miles on the road we begin a singletrack climb which takes us to the Robertsons Pasture Trail.
 From here another mile up and a bit of hike-a-biking brings us to an incredible meadow and the best view of the trip.
 After a well deserved lunch break, we head down on a steep trail that will challenge even the best riders.
-We'll regroup for a minute, shake it out and embark on the finest singletrack to be had.
-We'll cross high alpine meadows, roll through grassy aspen groves and descend the technical rocky sections hiding in the scrub oak.
+We’ll regroup for a minute, shake it out and embark on the finest singletrack to be had.
+We’ll cross high alpine meadows, roll through grassy aspen groves and descend the technical rocky sections hiding in the scrub oak.
 Once back at camp a quick dip in Foy Lake relaxes us for dinner.
-TOTAL MILEAGE - 11 miles ELEVATION GAIN - 2,500 ft
+TOTAL MILEAGE: 11 miles

 TRIP DAY 4